Danielku15/SigningServer/README.md

 `SigningServer.Client.exe [--config config.json] <Files or Folders>`
 You can specify multiple files or folders with multiple arguments.

-The client is configured using a `config.json` which can also be changed through command line parameter .
+The client is configured using a `config.json` which can also be changed through command line parameter.
+Call `SigningServer.Client.exe --help` for the full client documentation.
+Under Linux use `dotnet SigningServer.Client.dll` instead of the executable.

 ```json
 {